thevxn/xilt/README.md

 ## Benchmark

-Currently, a basic benchmark is available:
+Currently, a basic benchmark is available using the following hardware:

+- AMD Ryzen™ 7 5800X3D
+- 32 GB DDR4 RAM

 A large log file containing 17 379 453 logs (~1.63 GB in size) takes 1 minute, 55 seconds on average to be parsed and stored in SQLite if not using indexes.
 Index creation on a table of such size prolongs the duration to ~4 minutes.